open-eid/SiVa/README.md

 ### How to run performance tests

-Performance tests are disabled by default, but can be enabled with maven parameter **-Drun.load.tests=true**.
+Performance tests are disabled by default, but can be enabled with maven parameter `-Drun.load.tests=true`.
 All unit and integration tests will be executed prior the performance tests.
 When executing the performance tests, SiVa Web application has to be started before the tests are executed.

-* Note: PDF load test files contain test certificates.
-In order for PDF load tests to succeed SiVa application should be started with test certificates preloaded.
+> **Note**: PDF load test files contain test certificates.
+In order for PDF load tests to succeed
+> SiVa application should be started with test certificates preloaded.

 To load trusted test certificates in addition to LOTL add spring profile parameter to the command.